 Before you buy, force yourself to answer three questions in writing.

 Is this a good business?
 Apple: yes.
 Dominant brand, exceptional margins, genuine ecosystem.
-Services give a credible path to higher profitability without needing volume growth.

 If you cannot answer all three in writing, do not buy.
-The discipline of writing it down is the whole point.
+The discipline of writing it down is the point.
 It forces clarity and gives you something to look back at when the position is up 40% or down 30% and you need to remember why you were there.

 Stock Research Resources for UK Investors